 The union decline began when huge numbers of women entered the work force during and following WWII, but between 1967 and 2011 the number of female workers increased rapidly by 343 percent, while the male work force merely doubled to 103 percent, according to Census Bureau and Department of Labor statistics.

 Two-earner households meant men alone no longer had to bring home the bacon, consequently did not pursue perks and raises that unions stood for.
 In addition, women now outnumber men in higher education and are entering professions, not manual labor.

 Formisano cited the most unionized and least unionized states concerning middle-class households as realizing 47.4 percent and 46.8 percent, respectively, of total state income — virtually no difference, actually destroying his own argument.
 The loss of manufacturing jobs has all but killed the economy.

 Blame for losing these jobs is equally shared by unions and management, each inordinately greedy and corrupt to the point of pricing U.S.-made goods out of the market, domestic and global.

 I belonged to blue-collar transportation unions for decades, mostly as a locomotive engineer, and certainly appreciated union achievements.
 But I examined the rail on which I operated trains one summer day some 30 or so years ago and discovered it was made in Japan, where there were no iron-ore mines and from where it had to be shipped 6,000 miles at great expense, but still undercutting U.S. steelmakers.

 I also lived in Ashland in the 1960s and watched industry giant Armco Steel begin sinking into demise.
 Technology has played a part, too.
 I witnessed labor-intensive train crews reduced from five to two men, no matter the length or tonnage of the train.

 The prime cause for inequality has little to do with unions.

-At issue: Dec.
+: Dec.
 10 commentary by Ron Formisano, "Attacking labor movement is same as attacking middle class"